ducanhho2296/DeepAmenitySegmentation/README.md

 Launch the MLflow UI with `mlflow ui`, navigate to `http://localhost:5000`, and click on the experiment name to see the list of runs and their metrics and parameters.

 ### Extract the Best Hyperparameters
-`mlflow_tuning.py` uses the MLflow Python API to find the best run based on the lowest validation loss, extract optimized learning rate and batch
+`mlflow_tuning.py` uses the MLflow Python API to find the best run based on the lowest validation loss, extract optimized learning rate and batch size and write them in `best_parameters.txt` file.